 Expected stock price volatility was estimated using the historical volatility for industry peers based on daily price observations over a period equivalent to the expected term of the awards.
 The risk-free interest rate was determined using an interest rate based on U.S. Treasury zero-coupon notes with terms consistent with the expected term.
-The expected term was determined using a simplified approach, calculated as the mid-point between the graded vesting period and the contractual life of the award.
+Due to a lack of statistically significant historical data, related to the options issued under the 2021 Plan and corresponding exercises, the expected term was determined using a simplified approach, calculated as the mid-point between the graded vesting period and the contractual life of the award.
 The Company determined the dividend yield by dividing the expected annual dividend on the Company's stock by the option exercise price.
 The Company accounts for forfeiture of non-vested options as they occur.